vortexdeveloperlabs/Filter-Lock/docs/for devs/modes/Bare Encoding shimming.md

-# Bare Randomization - Developer notes
+# Bare Randomization - Developer notes - Proposal

-This will work by shimming the BareClient in the bundles of various proxies to use Filter Lock's Bare Transport
+This will shim the BareClient in the bundles of various proxies to use Filter Lock's Bare Transport